Met Header

 What should I bring to the Metropolitan Museum of Art?

 • Camera: You’ll see some of the world’s most famous works of art, from ancient times to the Renaissance to modern masters.
 There are ample opportunities for memorable photos, particularly with interactive exhibitions like the Temple of Dendur.
-Keep in mind the Met won’t let you use selfie sticks, so bring a friend if you’re looking to document your trip in portraits.
+The Met won’t let you use selfie sticks, so bring a friend if you’re looking to document your trip in portraits.

 • A bottle of water: You can’t bring outside food and drink into the museum, but you can bring bottles of water.
 You’ll be spending a lot of time inside, so you’ll appreciate not having to track down a water fountain.

 • A sketch pad: For the creatively inclined, sitting in one of the galleries and sketching the artwork can be a truly unique way to remember your trip.
-The Met frowns on materials that can make a mess or potentially harm the artwork (no pens), and asks visitors to do their drawing with pencil and paper.
+The Met frowns on materials that can make a mess or potentially harm the artwork (no pens) and asks visitors to use pencils.

 What to see and do at the Metropolitan Museum of Art